 It is not easy to undo a habit in society that is deeply rooted.
 However, teaching the young ones the benefit of giving while they are at a tender age transforms the entire generation.
 A study was done of the countries that were most generous and the top 5 that emerged were Indonesia, Australia, New Zealand, USA, and Ireland.
 It was discovered that from the study, the ones who gave were the most were the happiest.

 If the little ones were taught earlier to start sharing toys with their siblings, neighbor’s playmates, and though it may appear simple thing to teach, the impact it builds lasts for a lifetime.
 According to Marilyn Price Mitchell (Developmental psychologist) said that children who show a gesture of kindness to others experience increased popularity, wellbeing, and appreciation among peers.
 The teaching starts with the adults showing the way by holding activities where children become involved.
 It can be visiting the less fortunate ones in the society, children’s home, homeless people, and any other needy person in society.
 Parents can be engaged to start the process at home where they educate the young ones the importance of giving to others.
 Through those simple acts of giving, it teaches them to be responsible people and effective in the society.
+If children are taught the importance of giving when they are young, they will take these values into later life, creating a society that is kinder and more understanding of others.
+By visiting and helping people who are less fortunate than them, their eyes will be opened to the importance of carrying out acts of kindness and giving back.

 Making it a Purpose